matlab-discord/Matlab-Discord-Bot/msg/help.md

 !done : Clear a help channel of its busy status. (exit, answered, close)

-!google <message> : lmgtfy the last message sent, or the message supplied
+!google <message> : lmgtfy the last message sent, or the <message> supplied.

-!help : Display this help message.
+!help : Display this help message!

 !intro : Post the intro that is DM'd to new users when joining the server for the first time.